 Many pet owners don’t realise their cat has sunburn or solar dermatitis and mistake them for other skin disorders such as allergies.
 Just as with other burns, sunburn can be graded according to the severity of the burn.

-First degree (superficial partial thickness)
+First-degree (superficial partial thickness)

-The top layer (epidermis) of skin is affected, there may be some mild redness of the skin, but shouldn’t be any loss of hair.
+- The top layer (epidermis) of skin is affected, there may be some mild redness of the skin, but shouldn’t be any loss of hair.

-Second degree (deep partial thickness)
+Second-degree (deep partial thickness)

-The top (epidermis) and deeper layers of skin (dermis) are affected and the skin is red and painful.
+- The top (epidermis) and deeper layers of skin (dermis) are affected and the skin is red and painful.
 There may be some hair loss along the margins of the ears.
 There may also be swelling and a great deal of pain.

-Third degree (full thickness)
+Third-degree (full thickness)

 Over time, prolonged sun exposure can lead to chronic damage to the skin, dermatitis becomes progressively worse each summer until persistent ulceration and squamous cell carcinoma can eventually develop.
 Symptoms include:

-Scaling, thickening of the skin around the ears
+- Scaling, thickening of the skin around the ears

-Itchiness which may cause your cat to shake his head and scratch at the affected area causing bleeding and possibly infection
+- Itchiness which may cause your cat to shake his head and scratch at the affected area causing bleeding and possibly infection

 Squamous cell carcinoma:

-Crusting lesion which progresses to an ulcer which doesn’t heal
+- Crusting lesion which progresses to an ulcer which doesn’t heal

-Redness, irritation and hair loss around the affected area
+- Redness, irritation and hair loss around the affected area

 Sunburn can usually be diagnosed during physical examination of the burned tissue.
-If infection is present a sample may be taken and cultured to determine the type of bacteria present so that the best antibiotic can be prescribed.
+If an infection is present a sample may be taken and cultured to determine the type of bacteria present so that the best antibiotic can be prescribed.

 There are a number of conditions which produce similar symptoms to solar dermatitis, so your veterinarian may need to perform some tests to come up with a definitive diagnosis.